Dear Australia. We Are Not Better Than This.

 Our very own Prime Minister, Scott Morrison, suggested that the Liberal party use and exploit 'anti-Muslim sentiment' within the community as a political strategy.

 Our politicians have a history of profiting from the division of our community.
 Throughout history, they have been complicit in the act of instilling fear among our population to gain higher positions and votes from the Australian community.
-Let's not forget about the 'Children Overboard' affair and the significant and harmful detriments that still exist as a result of this political ploy.
+Let's not forget about the 'Children Overboard' affair and the significant and harmful detriments that still exist as a result of this political ploy towards refugees and asylum seekers.
+Some of the most vulnerable people in our world today, continue to be exploited and abused for political gain.

 That is not what leaders should do.
 Leaders have a responsibility to empower everybody, to uphold the rights of all; not just a select few they are comfortable with.
 Leaders do not exclude and disempower others to build themselves up.
 Leaders do not instil fear and hate.

 Racism and bigotry are the problems here.
-It's not religion or immigrants and refugees.
+It is not religion or immigrants and refugees; and it has never been.
 Racism is racism.
 Racism fuels terrorism.
 Religion does not.
 Fear creates terrorism.
 Race does not.
 Hate is threatening our way of life and continuing to allow politicians to be complicit in the act of instilling fear and racism among our community.

 It’s 2019.
 We all have a responsibility.
-We can do better.
+And we can do better.

-Australia, we should be better than this.
-We should be ashamed.
+Australia, we should be better than this and we should be ashamed.
 Not only because the terrorist of this horrific attack was an Australian himself, but because of the history we have and the hatred we continue to grow.
 We have not been better than this, and we have never been.
+Our country is embedded in racist foundations and continues to harbour such backward views through the destructive leaders we continue to give the power to.

 We should be ashamed of so much more than just this tragic event.
 We should be ashamed of the racist, bigoted, fear-mongering country we are and have always been.